Roots of Rock n’ Roll, Vol. 1: 1927–1938

 10A Handful of Riffs

-Lonnie Johnson (American blues and jazz musician) et Eddie Lang (US jazz guitarist, also recordeded as Blind Willie Dunn)
+Lonnie Johnson (American blues and jazz musician) and Eddie Lang (US jazz guitarist, also recordeded as Blind Willie Dunn)

 Eddie Lang & Lonnie Johnson3:07